Cedardale-HOA/cedardalehoa/README.md

 - Update resource links, event data, and facebook link
 - Write new about us text
 - Make logo a link
+- Maybe add a small tree icon in the logo image